dj1k/intro-to-gitops/content/30_Deploy_Sample_App/20_explore_app_in_scope.md

 +++
-title = "Explore App in Dynatrace" chapter = false weight = 20
+title = "Explore App in Scope" chapter = false weight = 20
 +++

 ## Validate the installation

-In the Dynatrace console:
+In Scope:

 Explore the <b>Technologies</b> view.